machinable-org/machinable/docs/index.md

   `python plot_regression_result.py --experiment=run-01`

-  ... are distinct and often highly redundant.
+  ... are distinct and often redundant.

-  This forces you to worry whether `rate=0.1` was called `run-01` or `run-02`.
+  This means you have to manually keep track by remembering what the experiment with `rate=0.1` was called.

   :::